ad0ll/faws/contract-js/README.md

 near login
 ```

-and then use the logged account to sign the transaction: `--accountId <your-account>`.
+and then use the logged account to sign the transaction: `--account_id <your-account>`.

 # Overview